 The ATKO offers a prime opportunity to gain first-hand knowledge from people who have been there.
 While checking out the latest in cottage-industry gear offerings is cool, I think the talks and presentations are the real draw of this event.
-Attending ATKO will provide the opportunity to meet and hear from the likes of trail angel Miss Janet, Lightheart Gear’s very own Judy “Heartfire” Gross, Hiker Yearbook founder Matthew “Odie” Norman, and triple-crowner and hostel owner Bob “Sir-Packs-Alot” Gabrielson, among many others.
+Attending ATKO will provide the opportunity to meet and hear from the likes of long-time trail angel Miss Janet, Lightheart Gear‘s very own Judy “Heartfire” Gross, and Hiker Yearbook founder Matthew “Odie” Norman.

 Get up-to-the-minute status updates and information about the AT

 In addition to hearing from trail celebrities, many trail organizations will be providing valuable information and updates.
 This year, a representative from ADLHA’s search and rescue team will give a talk about “Staying Found on the AT.”
 A certified LNT trainer will discuss Leave No Trace ethics, and a representative from the Benton MacKaye Trail Association will be talking about this “Least Used Trail.”
 Check the itinerary below for a schedule of presentations.

 Try out new gear options and purchase last-minute items at a discount

 If you are still in need of some major pieces of gear, avoid the shipping costs and buy it in Georgia!
 Several representatives from both big and small name gear companies will be present.
 These companies often offer deep discounts to attendees.
-This year’s exhibitors will include Lightheart Gear (ultralight tents, stuff sacks, and more) and Antigravity Gear, among others.
+This year’s vendors will include Lightheart Gear, Antigravity Gear, and REI among others.

 Shake down your pack

 If you already have all of your gear, ATKO offers a prime opportunity for the ever-important “pack shakedown”.
 Several experienced long-distance backpackers are usually available to help you shed some pack weight.
 Get professional opinions on what you need vs. what you don’t and start the trail with a leg-up.